reminix-ai/runtime-typescript/packages/runtime/README.md

 # @reminix/runtime

-Build AI agents with simple code.
-REST APIs included.
-Define handlers, add tools, and serve your agents with built-in streaming.
+Your AI agent, live in minutes.
+Define handlers, serve your agents, and get instant APIs with built-in streaming.

 ## Installation